harrycresswell/hc/content/articles/reducing-complexity-in-sketch.md

 spot: "green"
 ---

 You’ll find this post in your `_posts` directory. **Go ahead and edit it and re-build the site to** see your changes.
-The best way to rebuild the site is to run `gulp`, which launches a web server and auto-regenerates your site when a file is updated.
+The best way to rebuild the site is to run `gulp`, which launches a web server and auto-regenerates your site when a file is updated.<!--more-->

 Sometimes you want numbered lists: